ubernostrum/django-registration/docs/hmac.rst

 of the time the user registered, and ``signature`` is a (URL-safe) base64-encoded HMAC of the username and timestamp.

-Django's implementation uses the value of the ``SECRET_KEY`` setting as the key for HMAC; additionally, it permits the specification of a salt value which can be used to "namespace" different uses of HMAC across a Django-powered site.
+Django's implementation uses the value of the :data:`~django.conf.settings.SECRET_KEY` setting as the key for HMAC;
+additionally, it permits the specification of a salt value which can be used to "namespace" different uses of HMAC across a Django-powered site.

 .. _salt-security: